 It seems folks are finally figuring out that Canada has a lot more to offer than just maple syrup and Tim Hortons (though we love both of those) – a lot more!
 Canada is huge and part of the allure is the vast, largely unspoiled landscapes that rekindle the WILD in one’s soul.
-For folks that are energized by this kind of adventure, Parks Canada is speaking to you (and everyone else) when they offer FREE admission in the coming months.
-Take a minute to make sure you don’t miss out on what’s new regarding the public lands in Canada.
+For folks that are energized by this kind of adventure, here are our favorite Parks Canada wonders to experience with kids.

 Canada’s first park, christened such in 1885 and one of the most popular parks (along with sister park Jasper, see below) in the whole country (if not world!).
 This great little ski town is happening in the winter and offers luxury and family-friendly resorts and hotels year-around, including a “castle” hotel — the Fairmont Banff Hotel.

 Check out our 10 favorite things to do with kids in Banff.